Proof of the Euler product formula for the Riemann zeta function: Another proof

-where σ is the real part of s.
+where $\sigma = \Re(s)$.
 By the fundamental theorem of arithmetic, the partial product when expanded out gives a sum consisting of those terms n^{−s} where n is a product of primes less than or equal to q.
 The inequality results from the fact that therefore only integers larger than q can fail to appear in this expanded out partial product.
 Since the difference between the partial product and ζ(s) goes to zero when σ > 1, we have convergence in this region.